rrmerugu/rrmerugu.github.io/docs/contributing.md

 - Please **include the appropriate test cases** for your patch.

 - Make sure all tests pass before submitting your changes.
-See the [Makefile operations](/README.md#makefile-operations).

 - Make sure the linter does not throw any error: `make lint`.